githubEdit

 What are Flow Traces?

-Flow Traces are OpenTelemetry trace spans that represent network flows with NetFlow-like semantics.
+Flow Traces are OpenTelemetry traces, which are combined from multiple Flow Trace Spans and represent a long lived connection.
+Flow Trace Spans are OpenTelemetry trace spans that represent network flows with NetFlow-like semantics.
 Unlike traditional NetFlow or IPFIX:

 • OpenTelemetry Native: Flow Traces are OTLP trace spans, not proprietary flow protocols